California Proposition 19: Legalizing Weed

 The group you've "observed" (hardly compared to scientific standards) is too small considering the complexity of the issue.

-You make a few unfounded and rash assumptions that complete corrupt your data set, not to mention that your conclusion most certainly do not hold up under scrutiny.-PLAGUE- wrote: My last high school, St.James high school, had a population of roughly 2700 students.
+-PLAGUE- wrote: My last high school, St.James high school, had a population of roughly 2700 students.
 One day to try to motivate teachers and students our over all fail rate was shown on the morning news, 62% of the school was failing in more than one subject.
 Less than 1% had all a's, and somewhere between 3-5% had a's and b's.

 Based on my personal experience with everyone around me I can say without a doubt that more than half of my school would go out every friday night and get shitfaced with whatever they could get their hands on.